kunalgkmit/phase0-project-documentation/docs/usecase.md

 - Introduce voice input functionality, allowing users to record expenses verbally for automatic entry.
 - Implement AI-based spending predictions and personalized financial suggestions.
 - Maintain open access, transparency, and scalability as the app grows to support community use.
+- Integrate UPI apps with Expense Ease for transaction integration.